 My Own Comments

-I have tried to co-write with 7-8 musicians/ people: Tom Forsman, Patrik Kraufvelin, Stefan "Kilju" Lindblom, a female writer I met on hitRECord, Minna-Maria Mäenpää, Kenneth Nordman, Stäni Steinbock, Kalle Teir and hopefully I will soon co-write something with Mats Granfors, with Jenny Lundström and with Bob Russell.
+I have tried to co-write with 9- 10 musicians/ people: Tom Forsman, Patrik Kraufvelin, Stefan "Kilju" Lindblom, Jenny Lundström, a female writer I met on hitRECord, Minna-Maria Mäenpää, Kenneth Nordman, Stäni Steinbock, Kalle Teir and hopefully I will soon co-write something with Mats Granfors, with Bob Russell and with Barbora Xu.

 One very interesting thing is worth pointing out.
 The person you co-write with does not necessarily have to be a musician.
 It may lead to very good results to co-write with someone who doesn't even sing or play an instrument.
 It is more than enough if that person can write good lyrics, for example, or has good ideas for a tune.